benjamincrozat/content/posts/laravel-no-application-key-specified.md

 [Learn more on Laravel's documentation.](https://laravel.com/docs/10.x/encryption)

-## Bonus: fix the issue with one click
+## Bonus: fix the "No application encryption key has been specified." error message in Laravel with one click

 As I said, the *"No application encryption key has been specified."* error message is extremely frequent in Laravel.